newcontext-oss/django-rest-json-api/README.rst

 #.
 Support DB pk ID for the JSON API resource ``id`` as an option
 #.
 Support DRF nested routers per the jsonapi.org relationship link examples
 #.
 Add coverage and support for non-model serializers
+#.
+Figure out what to do with the code implementing the the JSON API standard
+   as DRF validation that isn't appropriate for `to_internal_value()`.

 .. _JSON API specification: http://jsonapi.org/format/